Our 5 steps to create a personalisation roadmap will help your business deliver the right content to the right visitors at the right time.

 - Explicit: The user experience is based on the visitor proving explicit information like a geographical location, that drives the personalisation processes

-The Sitecore Experience Platform is a powerful system that uses various implicit and explicit approaches to Sitecore personalisation:
+The Sitecore Experience Platform is a powerful system that uses various implicit and explicit approaches to personalisation:

 - Rules-based: Content is displayed when rules and conditions are met.
 For example, a goal being triggered